grimmer0125/markdown-preview-kramdown/README.md

-# Atom package -  Markdown Preview Kramdown (In development)
+# Atom package -  Markdown Preview Kramdown

 Since different Markdown implementation will output differetn HTML sometimes, I make this package to let people preview the articles on GitHub on Atom.
 It is modified from [Markdown Preview](https://github.com/atom/markdown-preview)